The Superior Representation You Deserve

 - Second-degree burglary - carries a maximum penalty of up to 3 years in state prison

 Contact the Law Offices of Brian E. Skibby!

 While there are a variety of theft crimes, burglary can be nuanced and is handled differently than robbery or larceny.
 If you are accused of first-degree burglary, you could be sentenced to six years in prison and face substantial fines.
-Having an experienced Rancho Cucamonga burglary lawyer can ensure your freedoms and rights remain protected.
-The Law Offices of Brian E. Skibby can provide you with direct and detailed legal representation.

 Over the years, Attorney Skibby has handled more than 2,000 cases on behalf of adult and minor clients.
 We have also represented hundreds of clients in court trials.
-With 20+ years of experience, our firm can capably handle whatever you face.
+With 25+ years of experience, our firm can capably handle whatever you face.

-The Law Offices of Brian E. Skibby has more than 20 years of legal experience, which can invaluable when applied towards your defense.
 Attorney Skibby meets with all of his clients individually and will even meet with them in jail to update them on the particulars of their case.
 For the convenience of his clients, he also offers payment plans and reasonable rates for all his legal services.